 Many dishes at Tacos El Nevado originate from Oaxaca — a state and city in Mexico that is known for their food.
 In fact, it’s widely considered to be the gastronomic capital of Mexico.

-This bakery with Cuban roots has been around since the early ’90s.
+This bakery with Cuban roots has been in Park Road Shopping Center since the early ’90s.
+And now they’re in Optimist Hall (“Havana good time,” they say on their web page).
 Known for its specialty cakes and pastries, tea cookies, and gourmet cupcakes Suárez Bakery is iconic in Charlotte’s baked goods scene.

 Locations: Suárez Bakery has locations at Park Road Shopping Center and Optimist Hall.